laithrasheed/Master_of_Science_in_Data_Science/Statistics Core Courses/Statistical Modeling for Data Science Applications/ANOVA and Experimental Design/Readme.md

 ## Brief Description

 - Introduction to the analysis of variance (ANOVA), analysis of covariance (ANCOVA), and experimental design.
 ANOVA and ANCOVA, presented as a type of linear regression model, provide mathematical basis for designing experiments for data science applications.
 Emphasis placed on important design-related concepts, such as randomization, blocking, factorial design, and causality.
-Attention will also be given to ethical issues raised in experimentation.

 ## Prior knowledge needed: